Mariner Wealth Advisors

 Fees Under Mariner Wealth Advisors

-For financial planning, fees can be billed on a fixed fee basis, as an hourly fee or as a percentage of assets of up to 0.25% annually.
+Clients engaging in financial planning services will get billed on a fixed fee basis, either as an hourly fee or as a percentage of assets of up to 0.25% annually.
 The fee structure will depend on the level and scope of the services provided.

 What to Watch Out For